*Warning graphic content*

 And that angers me.

-When will people take responsibility for their dog’s actions?!
-And why is it so hard to use a lead around livestock?!
+Why don’t people take responsibility for their dog’s actions?!
+Why is it so hard to use a lead around livestock?!

-One solution would be to yell “GET OFF MY LAND” and following that, deny walkers and their beloved dogs access for good.
-But *news flash* farmers are not this stereotype.
+One solution would be to yell “GET OFF MY LAND” and deny walkers and their beloved dogs access for good.
+But farmers are not this stereotype.

-Sure, these fields are our office and homes but we LOVE seeing people appreciate and enjoy the great outdoors as much as we love working day in day out to maintain, protect and enhance it.
+Sure, these are working landscapes but we LOVE seeing people appreciate and enjoy the great outdoors as much as we love working day in day out to maintain, protect and enhance it.

 Importantly, most walkers and their dogs do abide by the countryside code and have the upmost respect for its inhabitants.
 And I could not shout thank you loud enough to these people!